Current Initiatives

 World Religions in Greater Boston

 Our groundbreaking study of the changing religious landscape began in 1990 in our own backyard, the city of Boston.
 This work later expanded across the U.S. with the help of student researchers and affiliates.
 With the exponential growth of religious diversity, and the emergence of new mapping projects in other cities and towns, we have returned our focus to Greater Boston.
-We continue to research religious communities in Greater Boston, maintain a directory of local religious centers, and conduct special projects.

 Interfaith Infrastructure

-Our website offers quality educational content for religious literacy including: an introduction to the faiths and ethical traditions of the world in our Religions section; a chronicle of the historical and contemporary challenges of religious diversity and interfaith relations in our Encounter section; an exploration of the built environment through the Landscape section; and an examination the dilemmas of our multireligious society through the Case Initiative section.
-A curated selection of News & Media provide dynamic, regular updates to our extensive, award-winning website.
+Our website offers quality educational content for religious literacy including: an introduction to the faiths and ethical traditions of the world in our Religions section; a chronicle of the historical and contemporary challenges of religious diversity in our Encounter section; a survey of organizations and resources in our Interfaith section; an exploration of the built environment through the Landscape section; and an examination the dilemmas of our multireligious society through the Case Initiative section.
+For past initiatives, please see our Mission & History or visit the archive.